 What is expected of a placement organization?

-We ask placement organizations to provide Next Generation Leaders with a workspace and full integration into the organization’s team for roughly 10 months.
-Our NGLs are not interns; they are mid-career professionals, and are placed in a host organization to contribute to its mission and to develop their Leadership Action Plans (LAP).
+We ask placement organizations to provide Next Generation Leaders with a workspace and full integration into the organization’s team for roughly eight months.
+Our NGLs are not interns; they are mid-career professionals, and are placed in a host organization to contribute to its mission and to develop their Leadership Action Plans.

 How long will NGLs be with my organization?

 Our NGLs work with their placement organizations for roughly 10 months out of the year.
 Our program meets four times a year for leadership development training modules.
-Each module lasts approximately two weeks and occurs in September, January, April and August.
-We meet in Arizona, New York and in Washington, D.C.
+Each module lasts approximately two weeks and occurs in September, January, March and May.
+We meet in Arizona, New York and in Washington.
 The time in between these modules is spent at the host organization.